Small shop, big results: Local business donates more than 11,000 masks

 When the staff at Rose Costumes gets to work, they have strict protocols to follow for their new mission.

-They wash their hands, put on a mask and a lab coat and head to their stations, which are spaced far apart in the sprawling costume shop.
+They wash their hands, put on masks and lab coats and head to their stations, which are spaced far apart in the sprawling costume shop.

 The costumes are untouched on the racks.
 And the staffers each have a job on a DIY assembly line that has helped them create more than 11,000 protective cotton masks.
 Each and every mask has been donated to a local agency, free of charge.